garevaloig/Homepage.io/_pages/about.md

 To address these questions, I analyze cross-national survey data within the European context, drawing on sources such as the European Social Survey and the Generations and Gender Survey.

-This dissertation was submitted in July, 2025 and the dissertation defense is schedule for the 23rd of October, 2025.
+This dissertation was submitted in July, 2025 and the dissertation defense is scheduled for the 23rd of October, 2025.